rpkharche/jenkins-java-ci-cd/README.md

-# jenkins-java-ci-cd
+# jenkins-java-maven
-Attempt to connect github with openshift jenkins
+This is a java project for maven with jenkins